ahmadammarjr/Yusr/README.md

 GUI: SceneBuilder 8.2

 # Documentation
-please refer to the [documentation folder](/Documentation) for the system design, GUI prototype, and more.
+Please refer to the [documentation folder](/Documentation) for the system design, GUI prototype, and more.

 Github Repository Link: https://github.com/ahmadammarjr/Yusr